Slumlord hosting with Docker

 nova boot --image 1bbc5e56-ca2c-40a5-94b8-aa44822c3947 --flavor 2 --key-name mykey slumlord

-Notice I am also using the smallest server available: 512M of RAM.
+Notice that I used the smallest server available: 512M of RAM.
 This is way too much by slumlord standards, but at least I can have more containers.
-When the server is up, install Docker:
+After the server comes up, install Docker:

 apt-get update apt-get install linux-image-extra-`uname -r` apt-get install software-properties-common git # Add the Docker repository key to your local keychain curl http://get.docker.io/gpg | apt-key add - # Add the Docker repository to your apt sources list. echo deb https://get.docker.io/ubuntu docker main > /etc/apt/sources.list.d/docker.list # update apt-get update # install apt-get install lxc-docker